fukamachi/qlot/README.markdown

 It creates 2 files "qlfile" and "qlfile.lock", and a directory ".qlot/" at the root of your project directory.

+`qlfile` is a file clarifying the project dependencies.
+See [qlfile syntax](#qlfile-syntax) for the detail.

-`qlfile.lock` is similar to `qlfile` except the library versions are qualified.
+`qlfile.lock` is similar to `qlfile` except the library versions are clarified.
 This will ensure that other developers or your deployment environment use exactly the same versions of libraries you just installed.

 Make sure you add `qlfile` and `qlfile.lock` to your version controlled repository.